o-date/blank-research-compendium/README.md

 See [Marwick, *rrtools: Tools for Writing Reproducible Research in R*](https://github.com/benmarwick/rrtools) for all the features.

+Fork this repo, and paste the URL into [mybinder.org](http://mybinder.org).
+Launch your copy.
+Start a new RStudio session, and work\!
+Then from Juypter Home tab, open a new terminal and `git add .`, `git commit -m "message"`, and `git push -u origin master` to push your changes back to your own repo.
+Save early, save often.

 # research.compendium

 This repository contains the data and code for our paper: